Skip to main content

 Change Order Integration

 Change orders should automatically update your contract total and schedule of values.
-If a change order is approved but your billing software doesn’t know about it, your invoices will be wrong.
+If a change order is approved but your billing software does not know about it, your invoices will be wrong.

 Online Payments

 The faster you make it for clients to pay, the faster you get paid.
 Look for software that lets clients pay by credit card or ACH directly from the invoice.
+Projul’s payment processing handles credit card and ACH payments right from the invoice email.
 Every extra step between “I approve this” and “money transfers” adds delay.

 QuickBooks Integration

 Most contractors use QuickBooks for accounting.
-Your billing software should sync invoices and payments to QuickBooks automatically so you’re not entering everything twice.
+Your billing software should sync invoices and payments to QuickBooks automatically so you are not entering everything twice.
 Projul’s QuickBooks integration handles this two-way sync without manual data entry.

 Job Costing Connection

 Billing and job costing need to talk to each other.
 When you bill for work, those numbers should feed into your job cost reports so you can see real-time profitability.
-If billing lives in one system and job costing in another, you’re always working with outdated numbers.
+If billing lives in one system and job costing in another, you are always working with outdated numbers.

 Mobile Access